Ohio police chief makes plea for suspected kidnapper to return 5-month-old

 Jackson is described as being 5 feet, 7 inches tall, having black hair and brown eyes and weighing 159 pounds.
 Police said at this time they do not believe she had any connection or relationship with the mother or the twin boys.

-Police said the 2010 4-door Honda Accord that was stolen is missing the front bumper, has a torn temporary Ohio registration tag on the rear bumper and a white bumper sticker that says “Westside City Toys.”
+Police said the 2010 4-door Honda Accord that was stolen is missing the front bumper, has a torn temporary Ohio registration tag number of M965246 on the rear window and a white bumper sticker that says “Westside City Toys.”
 Authorities said the car was suspected to have been in a crash and has damage and purple paint transfer on the left side.

 Bryant said the department is doing everything they can to locate the missing baby.